sakshiisinghh/DORA-VoiceAssistant/README.md

 (c) Execution of Python script
 (d) Generating speech from the processed text output

-In the first phase, the data is collected in the form of speech through a microphone and stored as an input for the next phase for processing.
-The voice commands are recognized through google Speech Recognition module which has the ability to recognize a word or phrase and convert them into machine language.
-In the second phase, the input voice is continuously processed using the recognize_google function to convert the input Speech to text.
-In the next phase the converted text is analysed and processed using Python Script to identify the response to be given for the command by matching with keywords.
-Finally once the response is identified, output is generated from simple text to speech conversion using the gtts module and response is given through the speaker.

 ## Screenshots of the Voice Assistant
 ![1](https://github.com/sakshiisinghh/DORA-VoiceAssistant/assets/87891878/c659ca5f-7430-473a-8b4a-3461c3dfcffc)